 Hello!
 I created this page to answer some of the questions that I get asked most often (that would be FAQ or Frequently Asked Questions 🙂 ).
 I hope you find this a helpful resource when you have questions about our recipes or our site.

 Let's get started...

 Great question and I get asked this almost every day.

-With each recipe, I reference the baking dish or bowl I use and often provide a link to purchase it from Amazon in each recipe post.
+With each recipe, I reference the baking dish or bowl I use and often provide a link to purchase it from Amazon or from another retailer in each recipe post.
 The size of the dish used in the recipes at One Dish Kitchen is very important.
 The recipes are developed and tested using the dish that is recommended.
-That being said, other similar sized dishes can work well too.
+That being said, other similar-sized dishes can work well too.